rimvoo/processing-planets/README.md

 to the top, bottom, left and right of the planet and making it so if mouseX and MouseY where within those coordinates an image would show displaying facts and the planet.
 I did this for all the planets.

+Also note no orchestra.wav file has been included as it is pretty big